-- Residential Code for One- and Two-Family Dwellings and make a recommendation to the Building Code Council for disposition of the appeal or interpretation. - (d) Building Code Committee Created; Duties.
+- (d) Building Code Committee Created; Duties.
 Within the Building Code Council, there is hereby created a Building Code Committee for all structures except those subject to the North Carolina State Building Code: Residential Code for One- and Two-Family Dwellings.
-The committee shall be composed of the following eight members of the Building Code Council: - (1) One of the licensed architects appointed by the chairman of the Building Code Council. - (2) The licensed engineer practicing mechanical engineering. - (3) The licensed engineer practicing electrical engineering. - (4) The licensed engineer practicing structural engineering. - (5) The municipal elected official. - (6) The fire service representative. - (7) The municipal or county building inspector. - (8) The State agency engineer.
+The committee shall be composed of the following nine members of the Building Code Council: - (1) One of the licensed architects appointed by the chairman of the Building Code Council. - (2) The licensed engineer practicing mechanical engineering. - (3) The licensed engineer practicing electrical engineering. - (4) The licensed engineer practicing structural engineering. - (5) The municipal elected official. - (6) The fire service representative. - (7) The municipal or county building inspector. - (8) The State agency engineer. - (9) The licensed general contractor.

 The chairman of the Building Code Council shall call the first meeting of the Committee, at which meeting the Committee shall elect a chairman from among the members of the Committee as the first order of business.
 Thereafter, the Committee shall meet upon the call of the chairman to review any proposal for revision or amendment to the North Carolina State Building Code, including provisions applicable to the North Carolina Energy Code, the North Carolina Electrical Code, the North Carolina Fuel Gas Code, the North Carolina Plumbing Code, the North Carolina Mechanical Code, and the North Carolina Existing Building Code, and no revision or amendment to any of these codes applicable to commercial or multi-family construction may be considered by the Building Code Council unless recommended by this committee.
 This committee shall also oversee the process by which the Council conducts its revision of the codes applicable to commercial or multi-family construction pursuant to G.S.
 143-138(d).
 This committee shall also consider any appeal or interpretation arising under G.S.
-143-141 pertaining to codes applicable to commercial or multi-family construction and make a recommendation to the Building Code Council for disposition of the appeal or interpretation."
+143-141 pertaining to codes applicable to commercial or multi-family construction and make a recommendation to the Building Code Council for disposition of the appeal or interpretation.
+In considering the recommendations of the committee related to revisions and amendments of the Building Code, nothing in this subsection shall prevent the Building Code Council from accepting, rejecting, or amending the recommendation, provided that any amendment to the recommendation must be germane."